Field Guide to the R Mixed Model Wilderness

 What This Does Not Cover

-Generalized linear models.
+Generalized linear models where the response variable does not follow a normal distribution.
 We do address cases of unequal variance, but if another distribution and/or a link function is required for the model, that is not addressed in this guide.

 Basic principles of experimental design.
-We assume you know this, but if you do not, please check out the Grammar of Experimental Design.
+We assume you know this, but if you do not, please check out the Grammar of Experimental Design for guidance on these topics.

 Instructions in using R. We assume familiarity with R. If you need help in learning R, there are numerous guides, including our introductory R course.